-11. Investment property
+13. Investment property

 Investment property of the Company is represented land which is not held for operation and is located at Kabinburi district, Prachinburi province.
-The net book value of investment property as at 31 December 2019 and 2018 is presented below.
+The net book value and fair value of investment property as at 31 December 2020 and 2019 are presented below.